 A suspended player or coach must remain outside of the field of play, using the same guidelines as in the FIT playing rules.
-Suspension applies to all possible involvements with the game - for example, a suspended referee may not play during their period of suspension, nor could a suspended player coach or officiate.
+The panel should specify if a suspension applies to a specific form of participation, or all (e.g. whether a suspended player can still coach or referee).
+If not stated otherwise, a suspension applies to all forms.

-Suspensions can be applied for a specific number of games or tournaments or a specific period of time.
-Due to the increased complexity involved, panels should look to use bans for a specific period of time for any long-term suspension.

-Suspensions for a specified number of games are applied in the following way;
+Suspensions can be applied for a specific number of games or tournaments (a game ban) or a specific period of time (a time ban).
+Game bans are applied in the following way;

 - 1) Suspensions following behaviour at an ETA tournament are applied within the same category of series.
 This means that suspensions following behaviour in the Elite National Touch Series or Elite Mens and Womens National Touch Series are applied within those tournaments.
-Suspensions following behaviour in the Development National Touch Series or Emerging Mens and Womens National Touch Series are applied within those tournaments. - 2) Suspensions due to behaviour outside of an ETA tournament series are applied to the tournament series the participant was last involved in. - 3) Any suspensions that have not been served by the start of the Nationals series are carried into that series.
+Suspensions following behaviour in the Development National Touch Series or Emerging Mens and Womens National Touch Series are applied within those tournaments. - 2) Suspensions due to behaviour outside of a tournament series are applied to the tournament series the participant was last involved in. - 3) Any suspensions that have not been served by the start of the Nationals series are carried into that series. - 4) If a participant is suspended for the duration of a tournament, they should not attend that tournament at all.